moj-analytical-services/splink/docs/topic_guides/feature_engineering.md

 >    - 'All other comparisons' with SQL rule: ELSE

- where under the hood, individual postcode components (substrings) area selected using the `regex_extract` argument.

-However, something important to consider is that locations which are geographically close to one another can be in different postcode regions e.g. N London postcodes vs SW London postcodes.
+However, it is important to consider that locations which are geographically close to one another can be in different postcode regions e.g. London postcodes starting 'N' vs 'SW'.
 So performing comparisons based on substrings alone won't necessarily give the best sense of whether two postcodes are close together.

-Happily, Splink includes functions [cll.distance_in_km_level()](../comparison_level_library.md#splink.comparison_level_library.DistanceFunctionLevelBase) and [cl.distance_in_km_at_thresholds()](../comparison_library.md#splink.comparison_library.DistanceInKMAtThresholdsComparisonBase) to calculate the physical distance between two sets of coordinates of latitude and longitude.
+Fortunately, Splink includes functions [cll.distance_in_km_level()](../comparison_level_library.md#splink.comparison_level_library.DistanceFunctionLevelBase) and [cl.distance_in_km_at_thresholds()](../comparison_library.md#splink.comparison_library.DistanceInKMAtThresholdsComparisonBase) to calculate the physical distance between two sets of latitude and longitude coordinates.

-`cll.distance_in_km_level()` can be incuded as an optional additional level in the `postcode_comaparison` template by supplying `lat_col`, `long_col` and `km_thresholds` arguments to give better results.
+You have the option to include `cll.distance_in_km_level()` as additional levels in the `postcode_comparison()` template by supplying `lat_col`, `long_col` and `km_thresholds` arguments, which could help improve results.
+Latitude and longitude coordinates can be derived from a postcode column as described in the example below.

 ### Example